 About Church Relations

-From the time of its founding as George Pepperdine College in 1937, Pepperdine University has always valued its special relationship with the Churches of Christ.
-George Pepperdine served as an elder in the Church of Christ for nearly 40 years, and a majority of the administration and faculty for the past 60 years have also been active members of a local congregation of the Church of Christ.
+From the time of its founding as George Pepperdine College in 1937, Pepperdine University has always valued its special relationship with Churches of Christ.
+George Pepperdine served as a Church of Christ elder for nearly 40 years, and a majority of the administration and faculty are also active members of a local congregation of Churches of Christ.

-For more than 30 years the office of Church Relations has devoted its energies to strengthening the ties between the university and the church.
-The primary ways in which this has been accomplished have been the annual Bible Lectures, Christian Education Sundays, preachers luncheons, the work of the Associated Women for Pepperdine, and the Won by One singing group.
+The Office of Church Relations has devoted its energies to strengthening the ties between the University and the church.
+The primary ways in which this has been accomplished have been through:

-In addition to these various ministries, the office of Church Relations works closely with the Religion Division of Seaver College, the Center for the Family at GSEP and the Institute for Dispute Resolution at the School of Law, to build bridges to the church constituency that has spiritually nurtured the institution for more than 70 years.
+In addition to these various ministries, the Office of Church Relations works closely with the Religion and Philosophy Division of Seaver College and the Boone Center for the Family to build bridges to the church constituency that has spiritually nurtured the institution for more than 75 years.